stratis-storage/stratis-docs/content/multi-threading.md

 block or it may yield until the mutex can be obtained.
 * read/write lock - a mutex which is relaxed in so far as that it allows multiple tasks to share an object if none mutate the object.
-If a task mutates the object then it must obtain exclusive possesion of the mutex.
+If a task mutates the object then it must obtain exclusive possession of the mutex.
 * lock - to enter a mutex guarding an object is synonymous with locking an object.